 I did not let my sons make a college decision alone.
 I just didn’t.
-When they knew what their options were I did not throw up my hands and say, “It is your life, it is your four years, it is your decision.
-Really, I don’t have much to add.”
+When they knew their options, I did not throw up my hands and say, “It is your life, it is your four years, it is your decision.
+I don’t have much to add.”

-Today’s parenting orthodoxy seems to suggest that they are adults, highly informed and totally capable of making a college decision without parental intervention.
-Look, just one mom’s opinion but…no.
+Today’s parenting orthodoxy suggests that they are adults, highly informed, and capable of making college decisions without parental intervention.
+Look, just one mom’s opinion, but…no.

-Deciding which college to attend is one of the greatest teaching moments in our kids’ lives and there was no way I was going to quietly let this slip by.
-It is a chance to show our teens how to consider, carefully reflect and make a large complex decision.
+Deciding which college to attend is one of the greatest teaching moments in our kids’ lives, and there was no way I would quietly let this slip by.
+It is a chance to show our teens how to consider, carefully reflect and make a sizeable complex decision.
 It was a chance to teach them about scratching below the surface when weighing two options.
-It was a turning point in our lives together where I didn’t make the decision with their help but rather vice versa.
+It was a turning point in our lives where I didn’t decide with their help but vice versa.

-In weighing their options my sons asked my husband, their father, what he thought they should do.
-He refused to answer, telling them that he would talk it through with them endlessly but at this point, it wasn’t his opinion, but rather theirs that mattered.
+In weighing their options, my sons asked my husband, their father, what he thought they should do.
+He refused to answer, telling them that he would talk it through with them endlessly, but at this point, it wasn’t his opinion but theirs that mattered.
 Me?
 Yeah, I blurted my opinions out in five minutes.
 Let’s just say that there are different approaches that parents can take.

-Yet, the notion of letting them figure out how to frame the college decision on their own seemed a dereliction of duty.
+Yet, letting them figure out how to frame the college decision on their own seemed a dereliction of duty.

-I was not going to make the decision about which school to attend (even with my propensity to over parent I knew I was not going along for the four years) but I was going to show them the many ways to think about something that would have such a big impact on their lives.
+I was not going to decide on which school to attend (even with my propensity to over-parent, I knew I was not going along for the four years), but I was going to show them the many ways to think about something that would have such a big impact on their lives.
 But mostly, honestly, we talked.

 2. Pros and Cons

-We talked about how you weigh the pros and cons of any decisions and then weighting those factors by what matters most to you.
+We discussed weighing the pros and cons of any decision and then weighing those factors by what matters most to you.
 Most decisions in life are complicated and usually involve some element of compromise.

 3. Last Two Years of College

-We talked about trying to imagine yourself, not next year at 18, but three or four years from now and whether the same things will be important to you that are important today.
+We talked about trying to imagine yourself, not next year at 18, but three or four years from now, and whether the same things will be vital to you that are important today.